purushothaman7/ChatBot-using-Flask/Readme.md

 # Flask Chatbot

 ## Overview
 The web app is built using the Flask framework in Python.
-The Gemini AI chatbot is powered by the Gemini Pro API, allowing users to interact with a chatbot trained on a massive dataset of 1.5 Trillion tokens.
+The Gemini AI chatbot is powered by the Gemini Pro API, Thanks to ChatGPT,GEMINI AI, Google Inc.

 ## Local Setup